Artsplendr/Chest-XRays-JPEG-Pneumonia-Classification/README.md

 In the frame of the experiment, also new unseen pediatric chest X-Rays images were tested on this model with 70% accuracy as result.

-The experiment is available in the Colab notebook.
+The experiment is implemented as the Colab notebook.